openharmony/docs/en/application-dev/reference/native-apis/_ohos_pixel_map_create_ops.md

 ## Overview

-Defines the options used for creating a pixel map.
+The **OhosPixelMapCreateOps** struct defines the options used for creating a pixel map.

 **Since**